 The mandatory forward secrecy in TLS 1.3 makes your network transferred data more secure from cyber attackers.
 But there are some downsides to perfect forward secrecy.

 Network security devices such as components of intrusion prevention systems inspect packets that travel through them, looking for malware or other types of cyberattacks.
 An intrusion prevention system will typically use decryption keys used throughout the network to decrypt packets so their contents can be inspected.
 Web firewalls often look for indications of SQL injection attacks with packet inspection.
 But if specific keys are only used for limited data transmission sessions, packet inspection becomes very challenging indeed.

 If only the endpoints of TLS 1.3 sessions, the specific clients and servers, have decryption keys, the security appliances that exist somewhere in between become blind to the content of their packets.

 The financial services industry in particular considers it to be important that their security appliances can inspect packets throughout their networks.
 So they may stick with TLS 1.2 for the time being, where forward secrecy is only optional.

 TLS 1.3 proxy servers are another possible option for some organizations.
-With proxy servers, TLS 1.3 is communicated to the end user, and then the proxies establish new TLS 1.2 sessions through the datacentre to servers.
+With proxy servers, TLS 1.3 is communicated to the end user, and then the proxies establish new TLS 1.2 sessions through the data center to servers.
 That’s probably the best way to implement TLS 1.3 while enabling packet inspection, and the IETF TLS committee endorses that approach.

-In the cryptography community, many people expect that quantum computers that can crack encryption will debut in the 2020s, very soon indeed.
+In the cryptography community, many people expect that quantum computers that can crack encryption will debut within the next decade.
 With NIST support, it’s possible that TLS 2.0 will be available in a few years with post-quantum capabilities.
-So some organizations may be waiting until the soon-coming quantum age.
-Unlike a binary digit, a qubit could be 0, 1, or both 0 and 1.
-The implications of qubits are mindblowing, and I can’t completely grasp it.
+So, some organizations may choose to wait until the soon-coming quantum age.

 As far as web servers and email servers are concerned, I still think as much TLS 1.3 adoption as possible is the best way to go right now.